 Time is money.
-We’ve all heard it said so much that now it’s almost pastiche.
-Whilst this phrase may have lost its impact a long time ago, if you take a second to think about it, it is actually an incredibly valuable and pertinent motto.
+We’ve all heard it said so much that it’s almost pastiche.
+However, if you take a second to think about it, it is actually an incredibly valuable and pertinent motto.

 Your time really is money.
 Whether it be at work or in the home, it is worth learning a few time management tricks to help you get the most out of your day, every day.